2019 SOAR Leader Recruitment – Statesboro Campus

 Attend an Information Session!

-Information Sessions will take place in Lewis Hall, located on Sweetheart Circle, and will discuss the role of a SOAR Leader, the application and interview process, and answer questions.
+Information Sessions will take place in Lewis Hall, located on Sweetheart Circle, and will discuss the role of a SOAR Leader, the application and interview process, and answer any questions you may have!

 Can you SOAR through the summer?